tianocore-docs/edk2-VfrSpecification/2_vfr_description_in_bnf/23_vfr_data_struct_definition.md

 structure or one of these types: `UINT8`, `UINT16`, `UINT32`, `UINT64`,
 `BOOLEAN`, `EFI_STRING_ID`, `EFI_HII_DATA`, `EFI_HII_TIME EFI_HII_REF`, and at
 most one-dimensional array is permitted.
+Note: for the bit field, the number of the bit width could not exceed 32.

 #### Example